kylerbrown/bark/specification.md

 They are not treated differently by Bark.

-Event datasets may be distinguished from sampled datasets in several ways, but the only method the Bark standard guarantees relies on the `units` attribute (see below).
+Event datasets may be distinguished from sampled datasets in several ways, but the only method the Bark standard guarantees is that sampled datasets have a `dtype` attribute (see below).

 #### Dataset metadata